 The information in this section is provided to acknowledge the existence of the FAST Act and to note its implications for transportation planning.
-It is also important to note that the emergence of the FAST Act does not represent an abandonment of the programs and planning requirements established under MAP-21, the previous federal transportation bill.
+It is also important to note that the emergence of the FAST Act builds upon the programs and planning requirements under MAP-21, the previous federal transportation bill.
 The FAST Act establishes a cooperative, continuous, and comprehensive framework for making transportation investment decisions in metropolitan areas.
 In fact, many of the same programs and metropolitan planning requirements are continued under the FAST Act.
 However, the FAST Act establishes new requirements for transportation planning.
 The most significant changes are summarized below: